The Rise of Digital Outdoor Billboards - Signs of the Times

 Perhaps the increased number of digital billboards is raising concern that every roadway, bus shelter and available space outdoors will be consumed with Times Square-like illumination all the time.
 So far, studies report that digital outdoor advertising is safe.
 For example, see the March report of Watchfire Digital Outdoor entitled, "Digital Billboard Safety Confirmed".
 The safety issue likely will continue to rear its head periodically, along with questions about propriety of certain types of ads served on digital billboards, and I assume the inevitable claim that the lights are keeping everyone in the neighborhood up at night – although on a long drive late at night, perhaps flashing lights are a good thing.

-In any event, outdoor billboard advertising isn't dead.
-It's being transformed, along with all other forms of advertising and marketing.
+In any event, outdoor billboard advertising isn’t dead.
+It’s being transformed, along with all other forms of advertising and marketing.
 Need help from lawyers who understand both advertising and digital transformation?
-Reed Smith is the place to look.
-Feel free to call me, Joseph I. ("Joe") Rosenbaum, or any of the Reed Smith attorneys with whom you regularly work.
+Rimon is the place to look.
+Feel free to call me, Joseph I. (“Joe”) Rosenbaum, or any of the Rimon attorneys with whom you regularly work.

 FTC Proposes to Update Dot Com Disclosure Guide to Online Advertising